How might the ICA promote and facilitate interactivity within its walls?

 Jessica receives a postcard in the mail from a friend.
 She visits the ICA website, and sees her postcard come to life—a tree grows out of the card!
 She’s surprised and filled with joy.
 She now wants to visit the ICA to explore the new A.R. experience.

 02. Priming Visitor

 A few days later, Jessica goes to the ICA.
-As she approaches the building she sees signage for the A.R. experience.
-She’s interested to see what’s happening inside, but unsure if she’s ready to commit to participating because she is alone.
+When she approaches the building she sees signage for the A.R. experience.
+She’s interested to see what’s happening inside but unsure if she’s ready to commit to participating because she is alone.